 I made them, tasted them, and did a double take.
 (Oh my God, they are the best scones.
 Ever.)
 I may have had to sit down and I’m pretty sure my eyes rolled back in my head a little.

-Which sounds great, right?
+Which sounds like it’s great, right?

 (I’m telling you, no matter how much you want to, don’t go make them!)

 The problem is that these scones then become the standard by which all future scones are judged.
 Your taste buds will be tainted the same way that mine are.
-These scones will wreck it for all the other decent scones out there, making you think a sufficiently good scone just isn’t worth it (not the time, not the effort, not the money, and not even the flour that went into making it.
+These scones will wreck it for all the other decent scones out there, making you think a sufficiently good scone just isn’t worth it.
+Not the time, not the effort, not the money, and not even the flour that went into making it.

-Which normally wouldn’t be a problem (I’m not afraid to whip up a batch of scones on a random Thursday afternoon), but they are for Christmas morning; they’re special, if you will, and sacred in a way.
+Which normally wouldn’t be a problem (I’m not afraid to whip up a batch of scones on a random Thursday afternoon), but they are for Christmas morning.
+They’re special, if you will, and sacred in a way.

 And on Christmas morning there is nothing that will make your house smell more like Christmas morning than these scones.